 During his tenure as Pro Vice-Chancellor and Campus Principal, Professor Williams will provide leadership on multiple strategic objectives, including project management in order to maintain compliance with the business model on which the Campus was established; maintaining effective operations; and collaborating with the Government of Antigua and Barbuda in building out a cost effective infrastructure and HR architecture.

 Professor Williams boasts an impressive record of public service, research and scholarly work.
-His general area of academic specialisation is international business and he has authored five books, over 30 refereed journal articles, 27 peer reviewed papers conferences and scientific papers, a book chapter and an edited collection.
-He is also a member of several regional and international associations.
-Outside University life, he has served on a number of boards of state entities, private sector boards and committees, regional as well as international editorial boards.
+His general area of academic specialisation is International Business with a strong focus on making small firms across the region more internationally competitive.
+He has authored five books, two of which won awards at the Mona Campus for best publication, over 30 refereed journal articles, 27 peer reviewed conferences and scientific papers, a book chapter and an edited collection.
+He is also a member of several regional and international associations focused on academic and scholarly work.
+Outside University life, he has served on a number of boards of state entities, private sector boards and committees, in Jamaica and across the region as well.